Our Top Colleges for Online Finance Degrees in 2024

 Education: While there are no hard-and-fast rules, almost all financial analysts hold a bachelor’s degree in a finance-related field, at minimum.
 In many cases, those interested in this career go on to get an MBA or pass the Series 7, Series 63, or Chartered Financial Analyst (CFA) exam.
 These exams are highly technical, but will absolutely improve your chances of landing a well-paid position.

-Job Growth: Financial analyst positions are projected to grow by 9% between 2021 and 2031, which is faster than average(7).
+Job Growth: Financial analyst positions are projected to grow by 8% between 2022 and 2032, which is faster than average(3).

 A personal financial advisor works with individuals to manage their finances.
 Focuses typically include retirement accounts, investing, and tax assistance.
 Financial advisors must be adept at understanding tax laws, stock options, and at assessing their clients’ financial situation and goals.
 Due to the personalized nature of the role, an advisor must have exemplary communication skills in order to explain potentially complex financial information to clients who often have little-to-no knowledge on the subject.
 While some financial advisors work independently, many work in offices as full-time employees.